NayinaElsaAniyan/Content-Rating-Application-like-or-dislike-using-react/README.md

 - **Total Ratings**: Displays the total number of ratings (likes + dislikes).
 - **Highest Number Display**: Shows which type of rating (likes or dislikes) has the highest count.

-## Getting Started

-To get a local copy of the project up and running, follow these instructions.

 ### Prerequisites